 Starbucks Exec.
 Howard Schultz Admits ‘I’m Embarrassed’ & ‘Ashamed’ By Arrest Of 2 Black Men

 Starbucks executive Howard Schultz says he’s mortified by the arrest of two black men at a Philly location.
-He’s dedicated to change within the company so it never happens again.
-Watch the interview here.
+He’s dedicated to change within the company so discrimination never happens again.
+Watch interview.

-CBS This Morning co-anchor Gayle King sat down with Starbucks executive chairman and CEO Howard Schultz on April 18 to discuss the company’s decision to close over 8000 stores for one day in May to have employees undergo “racial bias training.”
-The shutdown comes in response to nationwide protests and calls to boycott the coffee conglomerate after two black men were arrested at a store in Philadelphia last week.
-Schultz has heard the calls for change, and says he’s committed to making sure nothing like this ever happens again.
+CBS This Morning co-anchor Gayle King sat down with Starbucks executive chairman and CEO Howard Schultz on April 18 to discuss the company’s decision to close over 8000 stores for the afternoon of May 29 to have employees undergo “racial bias training.”
+The shutdown comes in response to nationwide protests and calls to boycott the coffee conglomerate after two black men were arrested at a store in Philadelphia for doing absolutely nothing, but quietly sitting and waiting for a friend.
+They were later released with no charges filed.
+Schultz was appalled by what happened, and says he’s committed to making sure nothing like this ever occurs again.

 “I’m embarrassed, ashamed.
 I think what occurred was reprehensible at every single level.
 I think I take it very personally as everyone in our company does and we’re committed to making it right.
 The announcement we made yesterday about closing our stores, 8,000 stores closed, to do significant training with our people is just the beginning of what we will do to transform the way we do business and educate our people on unconscious bias,” Schultz told King.